Adding Visual Effects

 ]

 After drawing all of the element contents with cmds (and applying opacity), this code draws a rounded rectangle on another layer to serve as the mask, and uses destination-in blending to clip the element contents.
 Here I chose to draw the rounded rectangle in white, but the color doesn’t matter as long as it’s opaque.
-On the other hand, if there’s no clipping, I don’t round the corners of the mask, which means nothing is clipped out.

 Our browser now works correctly, but uses way too many surfaces.
 For example, for a single, no-effects-needed div with some text content, there are currently 18 surfaces allocated in the display list.
 If there’s no blending going on, we should only need one!